Inside the McCormack lab building. Photo courtesy of MWF.

 Mpala dormitories.
 Photos courtesy of MWF.

-The Mpala Research Centre provides comfy accommodation in:
+The Mpala Research Centre provides comfortable accommodation in:

-· 4 singles and 6 shared-room rondavals (bandas)
+* 4 single and 6 shared rondavals (bandas)

-· A Keller dormitory that accommodates 14 in total, with 2 rooms (one for females and the other for males)
+* The Keller dormitory, which has 2 rooms (one for females and the other for males) and accommodates 14 in total

 The houses and private bungalows have fully equipped kitchens and offer the option of self-catering.
 The campus also contains a communal dining hall and outdoor eating areas.